– what are HCAI’s –

 disinfecting areas missed by Manual cleaning

 The T-1000’s utilises UV-C light to create an automated disinfection approach that is used in tandem with cleaning procedures already in place.
 The addition of T-1000’s allows missed areas to be disinfected and simultaneously disinfects areas where manual cleaning was not thorough enough.
-The T-1000 achieves this due to its automated and constant disinfection approach that eliminates any human error.
+Disinfecting these missed areas means the pathogen load within the room is greatly rescued.
+This makes the chances of the next patient obtaining an HCAI far lower.
+The T-1000 achieves this due to its automated and constant UV-C disinfection approach that eliminates any human error.

 – Scientific Evidence –